 Talk to her.
 Discuss your worries with her.
 And don’t wait until her symptoms become severe.
 The sooner you talk about it, the sooner she can get help.

 Get medical help.
-Encourage her to see a doctor or psychiatrist.
+Encourage her to see a primary care doctor or a psychiatrist.
 They can prevent her anorexia from getting worse.

 Give her support.
 Tell her you love her.
 People with anorexia often have a hard time trusting others.
 Go out of your way to show her that she can trust you.